Providing Free and Editor Tested Software Downloads

 Star How to Get a Dark Start Menu and Taskbar in Windows 10 & 11

-MajorGeeks.Com » Overview » How to Change DPI Scaling Settings in Windows 10 or 11
+MajorGeeks.Com » Overview » How to Change DPI Scaling Settings and Fix Those Blurry Apps

-How to Change DPI Scaling Settings in Windows 10 or 11
+How to Change DPI Scaling Settings and Fix Those Blurry Apps

 By Corporal Punishment

-Hey Geeks - you may have noticed that some applications look blurry or pixelated on your screen, especially if you are running hires, like 4K + on your machine.
-Windows tries to scale the applications to match your display settings, but not all applications support this feature.
+Hey Geeks - you may have noticed that some applications look blurry or pixelated on your screen, especially if you are running hires, like 4K+ on your new PC.
+Windows tries to scale the applications to match your display settings, but not all applications support this feature, especially if you are running older apps like Office 10.
+But it's not just limited to older apps.
+Electron-based apps, like Slack and Discord, and some of the modern niche software suffer from DPI scaling issues with high-res.

 This is where adjusting your DPI scaling comes in, and below I will explain how to override the DPI scaling behavior of Windows and make your applications look crisp and clear.